bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 ### Java get/set pairs are now seen as properties

 People have been asking for this feature for a long time, and it took us a while to figure it out.
-Now when we use Java classes that define properties by convention (e.g. getFoo() and maybe setFoo()), Kotlin automatically defines corresponding extension properties:
+Now when we use Java classes that define properties by convention (e.g. <code>getFoo()</code> and maybe <code>setFoo()</code>), Kotlin automatically defines corresponding extension properties:

 {% raw %}
 <p></p>